Trust A Firm That

 Although falling down doesn’t necessarily sound dangerous, it often causes serious injuries, especially if a person hits their head and suffers a traumatic brain injury.
 Even a mild concussion can affect people for months or years and a severe traumatic brain injury can be fatal.
 In addition, people can injure their back and spine, and suffer broken bones.
 Consulting a doctor first and then a brain injury attorney in Chicago will help you build your case and ensure you are compensated for your injuries.

 Falls can happen anywhere, of course, but some of the most common places are grocery stores, discount stores, big-box stores, icy sidewalks, slick steps, pools, and at shopping malls.
 Any wet or slick surface can be dangerous, as can crack or broken flooring, bunched-up carpeting or floor mats, and other objects such as cords or wires on the floor.
-Speak to a Chicago slip and fall lawyer to learn more.

 Slip and fall or trip and fall injuries are the most common premises liability claims in Chicago.
 While it’s possible to fall at any time, there are occasions when a fall was preventable and wouldn’t have happened if a property owner or manager had taken reasonable measures to prevent an injury.
 Jurys in premises liability claims must ask themselves if a reasonable person in the same circumstances would have recognized and addressed the hazard to prevent injuries.
-Common causes of slip and fall accidents in Chicago include:
+Common causes of premises liability accidents in Chicago include:

 Falls can cause serious injuries, especially to the elderly.
 A hip injury can have life-altering consequences for elderly fall victims, but people of any age can experience serious injuries from a fall.
 In the unfortunate event of a loss of life due to a premises liability issue, please contact our wrongful death attorneys in Chicago today.